Songmu/podbard-starter/README.md

 4. Push, build and deploy to the GitHub Pages
     - After the push, the GitHub Actions will build the site and deploy it to the GitHub Pages
     - Check [.github/workflows/build-deploy-pages.yaml](./.github/workflows/build-deploy-pages.yaml) for specific settings

+## Setting for GitHub Pages

+To enable the GitHub Pages, you need to set the `gh-pages` branch as the source of the GitHub Pages in the repository settings.
+Setting -> Pages -> Build and deployment -> Branch.

 You can manage the podcast site with the `podbard` command for more customization.